ThatsVie/atlas-AirBnB_clone_v3/README.md

 ### Cross-Origin Resource Sharing (CORS)
 The API is configured to allow cross-origin requests from any origin (0.0.0.0) using the flask_cors module.
 This setup ensures that web clients can access the API data without encountering CORS-related issues.

+### What the CRUD?!?!
+CRUD stands for Create, Read, Update, and Delete.
+It represents the four basic operations that can be performed on data in a persistent storage system, such as a database.

+**Create (POST):** This operation involves creating new data entries or resources in the system.
+It typically involves sending data to the server to be stored.

+**Read (GET):** This operation involves retrieving existing data or resources from the system.
+It retrieves information without altering the data itself.

+**Update (PUT or PATCH):** This operation involves modifying existing data or resources in the system.
+PUT is often used to completely replace a resource, while PATCH is used to make partial updates.

+**Delete (DELETE):** This operation involves removing existing data or resources from the system.

+**GET**, **POST**, **PUT**, and **DELETE** are **HTTP** methods used to perform these **CRUD** operations over the network:

+**GET:** Retrieves data from the server.
+It is typically used for the Read operation in **CRUD**.

+**POST:** Sends data to the server to create a new resource.
+It is used for the Create operation in **CRUD**.

+**PUT:** Sends data to the server to update or replace an existing resource.
+It is used for the Update operation in **CRUD**.

+**DELETE:** Sends a request to the server to delete an existing resource.
+It is used for the Delete operation in **CRUD**.

 ### Installation

 **Clone the repository:**